ckishimo/capirca-wiki/Policy-format.md

 The default format is _inet4_, and is implied if not other argument is given.

+### SRX LO ###
+SRX Loopback is a stateless Juniper ACL with minor changes.
+Please see code for changes.

 ### Cisco ###
 The cisco header designation has the following format:
 ```